TylerC-Anderson/TylerC-Anderson/README.md

 ✔️ Set up VMs of two Linux machines, Ubuntu and Kali ✔️ Set up a packet sniffer
 ✔️ Coded a web crawler in python
+✔️ Set up a DNS Sinkhole using a raspberry pi.

 For Others:
 ✔️ Worked in professional settings with both Mac and PC (Personal computer and current FT position is Windows)